glue-viz/glue/doc/glue_from_python.rst

 .. literalinclude:: w5.py

 Some remarks:
- * The ``load_data`` function constructs Glue Data objects from files.
-It uses the file extension as a hit for file type
+ * :func:`~glue.core.data_factories.load_data` constructs Glue Data objects from files.
+It uses the file extension as a hint for file type
- * Individual data objects are bundled inside a ``DataCollection``
+ * Individual data objects are bundled inside a :class:`~glue.core.data_collection.DataCollection`
- * The ``LinkSame`` function indicates that two attributes in different data sets descirbe the same quantity
+ * The :class:`~glue.core.link_helpers.LinkSame` function indicates that two attributes in different data sets descirbe the same quantity
  * ``GlueApplication`` takes a ``DataCollection`` as input, and starts the GUI via ``start()``

 For more details on using Glue's data API, see the :ref:`Data Tutorial <data_tutorial>`